EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 ### Deploy the Smart Contract to the Testnet
 To deploy the smart contract use the Testnet Deploy page.

-Go to the EOSIO Testnet [Deploy](https://testnet.eos.io/deployment "Testnet - deploy"):
+Go to the EOSIO Testnet [Deploy](https://testnet.eos.io/deployment "Testnet - deploy") page:

 ![Testnet deploy screen](./resources/tictactoe/testnet-deploy.png "Testnet Title Panel - Deploy")